Microeconomic Analysis: General Equilibrium, Public Decision and Information. ECON4020

 By the end of this course students should be able to:

-1. Present logical and well-argued written outlines of economic models;
+1. Apply logical and well-argued written outlines of economic models;

 2. Solve, analyse and explain key results in advanced modern microeconomic theory;

-3. Manipulate formal models as simplified representations of reality;
+3. Construct formal models as simplified representations of reality;

 4. Apply economic theory to address contemporary questions in economic policy and explain;